dspytdao/Algo_AMM/README.md

 ## Background

 PyTeal is a python library for generating TEAL programs.
 PyTeal is used for writing smart contracts on the Algorand blockchain.
-The TEAL code will be deployed using the Algorand JavaScript SDK.

 To interact with the smart contract the Python SDK will be used to compile and deploy the PyTeal smart contract code.

-Code is available at this GitHub Repository.

 # Steps

 # Project Setup

 We setup Python virtual environment.
-The following commands will install and activate the virtual environment and then install needed dependencies.
+The following commands will install and activate the virtual environment and then install dependencies.

 ## Installing with Virtual environment